 Another possible cause for concern that might erupt due to a voucher scheme is that the providers will use this as an opportunity to increase their prices as consumers may make purchasing decisions based on cutoffs of monthly expenditures.
 For example, consumers may only consider purchases which do not exceed a certain proportion of their income, which would result in very inelastic choices for cheap products and relatively more elastic for expensive products.
 This would give a strong incentive to providers to increase the lower priced services.

-To ensure that this does not occur, the Cypriot authority will ensure that the pricing of services which are not affected by vouchers will stay homogenous across competitors constant (whether or not the services is eligible for vouchers).
+To ensure that this does not occur, the Cypriot authority will ensure that the pricing of services which are not affected by vouchers will homogenous across competitors (whether or not the services is eligible for vouchers).

 The voucher will be a fixed and pre-specified amount (i.e., a lump-sum subsidy) and NOT a percentage of the price of the plan Otherwise, the scheme would render the demand relatively more inelastic than before the introduction of the scheme, which could give the operators an incentive to increase prices, which would be counter-productive given that Cypriot prices are already significantly above the EU average.
 If the voucher is of a fixed amount, operators will still have the incentive to compete on the economic terms of their respective offers.